 Some people who know they have serious allergies carry a special medicine to use in an emergency.
 This medicine, called epinephrine, is given by a shot.
 Usually, a nurse gives you a shot, but because some allergic reactions can happen really fast, many adults and kids carry this emergency shot with them and know how to use it, just in case they ever need it in a hurry.

 Can I Prevent Hives?

-Yes and no. The answer is "yes" if you know what causes your hives — the strawberries at the start of this article, for example.
-If you know they cause you trouble, you can just avoid them.
+Yes and no. The answer is "yes" if you know what causes your hive.
+If you know something causes you trouble, you can try to avoid it.
 If you get hives when you're nervous, relaxation breathing exercises may help.
 But if you don't know why you get hives, it's tough to prevent them.